whiskers-of-hope/whiskers-of-hope.github.io/index.md

 ![Buffy](/images/buffy.jpg)

+Buffy considers herself the queen of her own universe, and she likes to make her own rules.
+But Buffy is a rascal with irresistible charm and a bungee cord that keeps her coming back for more affection.
+Her world is anchored on her human's affection.

+Buffy is a well-behaved, quiet cat.
+She does not like other cats, so she should be an only cat.
+But if you are looking for a feline companion that will own you with all her heart, then Buffy is the cat for you!

 ## About

 Whiskers of Hope, Inc. is a non-profit no-kill adoption organization for cats and kittens.
 We are an all-volunteer 501(c)3 not-for-profit charitable corporation.
 We operate a no-kill "virtual shelter" with all our cats in the care of foster homes.